 Hence each indicator is assigned weights based on the risk materiality and the significance of the indicator in the company's risk management framework.
-The scores of the indicators are totalled and normalized so that the aggregate score for each industry totals 1,000.
+The scores of the indicators are totalled and normalized so that the aggregate score for each industry totals 100.

 At times despite a robust risk management framework and robust program implementation, there may be certain events that expose gaps in the ESG management framework.
-These events usually come to light through negative news or controversies and are also factored in our assessments.
+These events usually come to light through controversies and are also factored in our assessments.